karthikamg/Jekyll-Demo/README.md

 6. To watch the changes made: jekyll build --watch

 Created an index.html outside of _site folder, replacing index.md which has jekyll default theme.
 This index.html file is build inside _site.

-**_site folder need not be modified from outside as it contains files as a result of jekyll build.
+>> _site folder need not be modified from outside as it contains files as a result of jekyll build.

+Added gh-pages.